Calibration, verification, and validation are always used or read in every measurement related topic.

 The application in the calibration field is more on the developing (design and development) of a calibration procedure in order to meet certain requirements.

 A non-standard method can be used In a calibration laboratory, considering that it is validated before use.

-- To determine if the components of the calibration procedure introduced is capable for its intended use,
+- if the components introduced is capable for its intended use,

 - relevant to customers’ needs